 Conversely, if the weather is cool and humid, the Roses can stay out of water for longer and will not show any signs of wilting.
 Maybe even up to 8 hours.

-If you cannot put the Roses in water immediately after cutting, wapping them in a wet cloth will also do an excellent job of keeping them fresh for as long as 8 hours.
+If you cannot put the Roses in water immediately after cutting, wrapping them in a wet cloth will also do an excellent job of keeping them fresh for as long as 8 hours.

 Flowers that have not yet fully bloomed, those with their inner petals still closed, will survive for a greater time out of the water than fully bloomed ones.

 After placing the Roses in water, feed them with flower food and keep them in a cool place for maximum vase life.
-If you follow the proper steps and place the Roses in the water right after cutting them, they will survive for 2 weeks or more.
+Following the proper steps and placing the Roses in the water right after cutting them will survive for 2 weeks or more.